sandovabarbora/similarity-search/docs/api.md

 ## File Details

 - **Feature Loading:**
-  At startup, the script loads feature vectors and image paths from an HDF5 file located at `data/processed/features.h5`.
+  At startup, the script loads feature vectors and image paths from desired HDF5 file located at `models/`.

 - **Search Process:**
   When an image is uploaded via the `/search` endpoint, the script: